Burlington, New Jersey: 18th century

 The Library Company of Burlington was organized in 1757 as a "free" library open to the public as well as members.
 There were 60 members of the original Library Company, each paying ten shillings per year to support the institution.
-The Library received a Charter from King George II of Great Britain in 1758.
+The Library received a Charter from George II of Great Britain in 1758.
 The Library's books were kept in members' homes for a few years: Thomas Rodman's at 446 South High Street and, after 1767, Robert Smith's at 218 High Street.
 In 1789 the Library moved to its own building.
 In the early 21st century, the Library is housed in a stone building that was built on West Union Street in 1864.
 The Burlington Library is the oldest continuously operating library in New Jersey and the nation's seventh oldest.

 The Endeavor Fire Company was organized in 1795.
 It was one of the four companies in the Burlington Fire Department when it was organized almost a century later.
 Endeavor was the first permanent firefighting organization in Burlington and remains one of the oldest fire companies under its original name in the state.
 By 1882, the company had relocated to its present building, which was erected in 1852 as a Market House.

 Burlington has been the home of many notable people including John Lawrence, a politician and his son, Captain James Lawrence.
 The elder Lawrence served in the State Assembly, as Mayor of Burlington, New Jersey in 1769, and as a member of the Provincial Council from 1771 to 1775.
-He was suspected of being loyal to the British during the Revolution, which ended his career.
-His son was born on October 1, 1781, and became a legend during the War of 1812 with the command "Don't Give Up the Ship."
-Lawyer and writer, James Fenimore Cooper, who wrote The Last of the Mohicans, was also from Burlington.
+He was suspected of being a Loyalist during the American Revolution, which ended his career.
+His son was born on October 1, 1781, and fought during the War of 1812.
+Lawyer and writer James Fenimore Cooper, who wrote The Last of the Mohicans, was also from Burlington.
 His father was a merchant there before buying land and developing Cooperstown, New York after the Revolution.